danbeck/physalis-tutorials/_cms/hit-the-mole.md

 </html>
 ```

-The references files _css/hitTheMole.css_ and _js/hitTheMole.js_ can be left empty now.
+The javascript file _js/hitTheMole.js_ will contain the game's logic.
+We left it empty for now.
+We first begin by styling the game with CSS.

+<h3>Positioning the game elements</h3>
+Unlike webpages, where elements are usualy positioned relatively, in games we want
+*1)pi xel perfect positioning.